selfrefactor/rambda/README.md

 <details>

-<summary>Rambda is fastest.
-Ramda is 74.94% slower and Lodash is 5.72% slower</summary>
+<summary>Lodash is fastest.
+Rambda is 37.81% slower and Ramda is 77.81% slower</summary>

 ```text
 const R = require('../../dist/rambda.js')